-Chestnut – Provider – Guardian of Nut & Seeds (Knight of Coins)
+Chestnut – Provider – Guardian of Nuts (Knight of Pentacles)

 Genus: Castanea – Family: Fagaceae

 Chestnut signals a time of taking on the responsibility of being a provider for ourselves, our family and our community.
 Chestnuts belong to the Fagaceae family of trees, which include beech and oak.
 All three genera are historically some of the world’s most generous providers of food, wood and wisdom.

-Japanese chestnuts, Castanea crenata, called “kuri”were in cultivation before rice, possibly as early 15,000 BCE.
-Their sweet, edible nuts are a part of the New Year’s menu for they represent both success and hard times.
+Japanese chestnuts, Castanea crenata, known as “kuri” were in cultivation before rice, possibly as early 15,000 BCE.
+Their sweet, edible nuts are an important part of the New Year’s menu for they represent both success and hard times.

 American chestnuts, Castanea dentate, were staples in the diets of native people for thousands of years, where they blanketed eastern North America.
 Unfortunately, 3–4 billion American chestnut trees were destroyed by chestnut blight between 1900 and 1950.
 The blight-resistant Japanese and Chinese chestnut, Castanea mollissima, are now the most commonly planted species in the United States.
 Sweet chestnuts are beginning to be planted as a commercial crop.
 This serves as a reminder that all providers must take care of themselves if they are to provide for others.

 Chestnuts are traditionally dried and roasted in their brown husks after being removed from the spiny cupule in which they were born on the tree.
 The skin of a raw peeled chestnut can then be removed by blanching.
-Once cooked chestnuts acquire a sweet flavor and floury texture similar to sweet potato.
+When cooked, chestnuts acquire a sweet flavor and texture similar to sweet potato.

 Note: Chestnuts should not be confused with horse chestnuts, Aesculus hippocastanum, in the genus Aesculus belonging to the Sapindales family.
 Horse chestnuts may look similar but they are mildly poisonous to humans and toxic to animals.